 - It's okay to wear the same clothes...no one notices or cares.
 I used to bring 3 jackets on extended business trips, now just 1.
 I also minimize pants (usually 2) and focus on rotating shirts.
 Don't forget to layer if temperature variance is a factor.

 - Wash your clothes.
 For any trip over 4-5 days, you should be prepared to do some laundry.
 If you use Airbnb pick one with a washer/dryer (if multiple stays, plan to have one at the 4 day mark).
 Socks and underwear (the critical items) are super easy to wash in your sink.
-Typically hotels are quite expensive, but offsite options are usually available.
+Typically hotel laundry service is quite expensive, but offsite options are usually available.

 The Packing Pro app is my go-to for removing the stress of forgetting something which is then often overcompensated for by bringing too much.
 Once you've built your first list (Packing Pro has default lists to help), you can simply copy that list and tweak.
 For example, create your Domestic Biz list, copy and create Domestic Personal, do the same for international and then move on to non-air travel.
 While the overlap is considerable, the point is to go to the right list and not have to think about what is applicable.